Analysis and algorithms for $\ell_p$-based semi-supervised learning on graphs: Introduction

 Note that we can expand the $p$-Laplacian to obtain

 where $\Delta_\infty$ is the $\infty$-Laplacian, given by

 Thus, any solution of $\Delta_pu=0$ also satisfies

-The right hand side is often called the \emph{game-theoretic} or \emph{homogeneous} $p$-Laplacian since it arises in two player stochastic tug-of-war games \cite{peres2009tug,lewicka2014game}.
+The left hand side in \eqref{eq:gameth} is often called the \emph{game-theoretic} or \emph{homogeneous} $p$-Laplacian since it arises in two player stochastic tug-of-war games \cite{peres2009tug,lewicka2014game}.
 This justifies the definition \eqref{eq:plap_game} of the game-theoretic graph $p$-Laplacian.
-We note that while the $p$-Laplace equation \eqref{eq:pLaplaceEq} is equivalent to the game theoretic version \eqref{eq:gameth} at the continuum level, these are different formulations on the graph.
+We note that while the $p$-Laplace equation \eqref{eq:pLaplaceEq} is equivalent to the game theoretic version \eqref{eq:gameth} at the continuum level, these are different formulations at the discrete level.